-You can connect from ArcGIS clients and work with the data in the database management systems or data warehouse appliances listed here.
-To see a description of functionality available when working with databases from ArcGIS, see Databases and ArcGIS Pro.
+You can connect from ArcGIS clients and work with the data in the database management systems, database files, or data warehouse appliances listed here.
+To see a description of functionality available when working with databases from ArcGIS, see Databases and ArcGIS.

 Spatial data is stored in the Dameng geometry type.
 A typical installation of Dameng includes a spatial type; however, you must initialize it to use it.